astronomer/docs/astro/deployment-details.md

 ## Find a Deployment's external IP address

-Deployments have an associated external IP address, that is dynamically generated.
+Deployments have associated external IP addresses.

 1. In the Astro UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Select the **Details** tab.
 3. In the **Other** section, you can find the **External IPs** associated with the Deployment.

-:::tip
+:::note

-Deployments have dynamically generated external IP addresses.
-If you want to [set up a networking connection](networking-overview.md#standard-and-dedicated-cluster-support) with a static IP address, you need the cluster-level external IP address, which persists as long as the cluster exists.
+If you are using a Standard Cluster and need to look up your external IP address for your cluster, you can use the Deployment External IP address.

 :::